Guides

 Syncing Data

-Most list endpoints support modified_after and created_after filters, making it easy to build incremental sync pipelines that only fetch what's changed.
+Several list endpoints support an updated_since filter, making it easy to build incremental sync pipelines that only fetch what's changed.

 Incremental Sync Pattern